xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 and to perceive it there must be some continuity of consciousness which makes the events of a lapse of time present to us.

+- **Xie:** When air (music) is used as an illustration, I can't help thinking about Zhuangzi's second chapter.

 We certainly only perceive the air by hearing the separate notes;
 yet we cannot be said to directly hear it, for we hear only what is present at the instant,